-Describe how this service supports the agency mission
+• Describe how this service supports the agency mission

-This area includes a production control group as well as computer room operators.
+This area includes services provided by a production control group as well as computer room operators.
 Production control ensures that nightly jobs are run when they are required to be run.
-Responsibilities include the procurement, installation and maintenance of the agency hardware environment, which includes several high-speed printers, and a networked desktop environment, which supports more than 90 users.
+Responsibilities include the procurement, installation and maintenance of the agency hardware environment, which includes several the networked desktop environment, which supports more than 120 users.
 It also includes related services provided to other agencies such as remote print distribution.
 On a typical day 600,000 lines of print will be distributed electronically to remote sites.
-The staff to provide this service transition to VITA as of July 1, 2004.
+The staff to provide this service transitioned to VITA on July 1, 2004 and moved from DOA to the VITA CESC in the spring

-- Describe the Statutory Authority of this Service - § 2.2-802 General accounting and clearance through Comptroller.
+§ 2.2-802 General accounting and clearance through Comptroller.

 In the Department the Comptroller shall maintain a complete system of general accounting to comprehend the financial transactions of every state department, division, officer, board, commission, institution or other agency owned or controlled by the Commonwealth, whether at the seat of government or not.
-All transactions in public funds shall clear through the Comptoller's office.
+All transactions in public funds shall clear through the Comptroller's office